 3. Buy yourself a gift

 If you do not care for yourself while being away from your family, who will? right?
-You deserve to be happy, 2020 has already been a tough year.
+You deserve to be happy, the coronavirus disease has already made life a tough year.
 Buy yourself a special gift as a reward for yourself, yeah, it’s a real thing to reward yourself and that’s another way to push up the dopamine in your body’s main console center during the COVID-19 Christmas.

 4. Virtual Christmas party

 Although you are alone, you could organize a virtual Christmas party with your loved ones.
 Send them online invitation cards along with all the details of the party.
 Start with your favorite games, singing, and dancing.
 All invitees can bring their cocktails and food, making you all still feel the holidays vibe, even if it’s only online.
 What’s the benefit of tech and social media if you do not make use of it during such times?